 However, if the previous stop leads to a dead end, you can try the video adapter manufacturer’s site.
 It may indeed have a driver that will work.
-If you're using ATI RAGE Mobility drivers, click here for more information on configuring them for use with DualView.
+If you're using ATI RAGE Mobility drivers, see the tip box below for more information on configuring them for use with DualView.

 Activating the DualView feature

 If you have a video adapter with built-in DualView functionality and a video adapter driver that can access the feature, activating Windows XP’s DualView feature is a snap.
 To begin, you should shut down your laptop and make sure the external monitor is turned off.
 Then connect the monitor to the video connector on your laptop.

 Once you have Windows XP up and running again, turn on the external monitor.
 If your laptop is like most, you’ll have a special hotkey keystroke combination that will allow you to switch between the individual monitors as well as activate both monitors at the same time.
 You should switch the setting such that only the laptop monitor is activated.
 Doing so will ensure that the second monitor is properly configured.

 Then, access the Display Properties dialog box by right-clicking the desktop and selecting the Properties command.
 Next, select the Settings tab.
 When you do, your dialog box should look similar to the one shown in Figure A.

 |If DualView is accessible, you’ll see a graphic showing two monitor icons in the center of the Settings tab.|